thealphacubicle/boston-core-mcp/servers/boston_opendata_lambda/QUICKSTART.md

 **Fix**:

-1. Make sure the terminal with the proxy is still running (Step 3)
+1. Make sure the terminal with the proxy is still running (Step 4)
+2. Make sure Docker Desktop is running
-2. **Completely close and restart Claude Desktop**
+3. **Completely close and restart Claude Desktop**
-3. Make sure you're starting a new conversation
+4. Make sure you're starting a new conversation

 ### The terminal command stops working